 AUA Governance

-The AUA is one company with four separate organizations—each with a different status under the federal tax laws.
-While the two entities together are known informally as the "AUA," it is important for various purposes—legal, accounting, federal and state taxes, bank accounts, investments, grants from industry, etc.—that the corporations be distinguished from each other.
+The AUA is comprised of three separate legal entities (AUA, Inc., AUAER, Inc., and UCF) and the AUAPAC, which is a separately segregated fund of the AUA, Inc. Each has a different status under the Internal Revenue Code (IRC).
+While we often refer to some or all of these entities informally as the "AUA," it is important for various purposes—legal, accounting, federal and state taxes, bank accounts, investments, grants from industry, etc.—that the corporations and the AUAPAC be distinguished from each other.

 American Urological Association Education and Research, Inc. (AUAER) is incorporated in Maryland and has been granted tax-exempt status by the IRS as a Section 501(c)(3) entity.
 AUAER publishes The Journal of Urology® and operates both the Office of Education and the Office of Research.